 The DMA regulates how gatekeepers (big platforms, like Google and Microsoft) handle data across services, requiring explicit consent before combining data.
 The DSA focuses on transparency in advertising and content moderation.
 These regulations primarily impact UK businesses that advertise to users in the European Economic Area (EEA).

-Together, these laws have been driving the need for consent modes, ensuring that user data is only tracked when consent is explicitly given.
+Together, these laws have been driving the need for tracking changes, ensuring that user data is only tracked when consent is explicitly given – prompting Google and Microsoft to release Google’s Consent Mode V2 and Microsoft’s UET Consent Mode.

 Google’s Consent Mode V2 – Quick Overview